 Moments that “pop!” to emphasize points that you want your audience to remember.

-You want to make an emotional appeal with your presentation because (say it with me!) sales are emotional!
+You want to make an emotional appeal with your sales presentations because (say it with me!) sales are emotional!

 The Nerves: No Big Deal

-Everyone gets a little nervous about speaking in front of groups – don’t worry, there are ways to work through it!
+Everyone gets a little nervous about speaking in front of groups.
+There are ways to work through it!
 Use these techniques when your nerves start to get the better of you:

-Be sure that you’ve practiced enough before the presentation – most people need to practice between 7 and 20 times.
+Be sure that you’ve practiced enough before your sales presentations.
+Most people need to practice a presentation between 7 and 20 times.

-Show up first and be in the room as everyone arrives, and even talk to people a bit if that’s possible, so you can feel in control of the room and the audience can see you feeling confident and ready.
+Show up first.
+Be in the room as everyone arrives and even talk to people a bit if that’s possible.
+You’ll feel in control of the room and the audience will see you feeling confident and ready.

-Just before you start, exhale and force all the air out of your diaphragm and allow it to refill (the opposite of taking a deep breath, which may cause you to hyperventilate.)
+Don’t take a deep breath just before you start presenting, as you may start to hyperventilate.
+Instead, exhale and force all the air out of your diaphragm and allow it to refill.
 Then go in and own it!
 You’ve got this!

-You don’t need a lot of training or a fancy post-presentation audience questionnaire to evaluate how your presentation went.
-There are standard indicators of audience interest and engagement that you can monitor even as you’re presenting:
+You don’t need a lot of training or a fancy post-presentation audience questionnaire to evaluate how your sales presentations go over.
+You can monitor the standard indicators of audience interest and engagement as you’re presenting:

-Body language – Engaged people will lean in, maintain eye contact, nod and smile (although body language in a business-to-business sales presentation can be trickier.
+What is the body language saying?
+Engaged people will lean in, maintain eye contact, nod and smile.
+Bear in mind that body language in a business-to-business sales presentation can be trickier.

 There are lots of reasons why you’d want to develop more revenue streams for your small business.
 Diversification and because your customers are asking for more services and products is just the beginning.
 But you don’t want to do everything, so choose your revenue streams is super important.